 Providing an overview of the Indonesian e-commerce landscape, the following graphic regroups the different actors in each category.
 It gathers the most popular e-commerce players, platforms as well as services providers in the Indonesian e-commerce market, created by ecommerceiq.

 Trends of the Indonesian e-commerce market

-To go deeper in the trends that weigh on the market with data on the e-commerce shoppers’ profiles and behaviors, hot products and categories, preferred e-payment methods, the following presentation details the dynamics that currently shape the market for years to come.
+To go deeper into the trends that weigh on the market with data on the e-commerce shoppers’ profiles and behaviors, hot products, and categories, preferred e-payment methods, the following presentation details the dynamics that currently shape the market for years to come.

 A. Overview of Indonesia retail industry – slide 2

 - Indonesia demographic overview – slide 3